audreylim/go-snap/README.md

 http://[IPAddressRaspberryPi]:3000/snap?flip=[value]
 ```

 The flip param is optional.
-The value can be `'hf'` for the picture to flip horizontally or `'vf'` to flip vertically.
+The value can be `hf` for the picture to flip horizontally or `vf` to flip vertically.

-GoSnap will stream the captured image so you can view it from your browser.
+Snap will stream the captured image so you can view it from your browser.

 ### Extend